bhisaac/5eFP/5eFP-SRD.md

 (Complete list TBD)

 - Species: Halfling (Lucky feature).
-Changed the Lucky feature to provide a similar bonus, but the second die roll must be kept, even if it rolls another 1.
-This is to prevent halflings from becoming immune to critical failures.
-Halflings will still be highly resistant to critical failures since it's unlikely (but not unheard of) to get two 1s in a row.
+Added the Turn keyword to this feature.
 - Species: Elf.
 Elf weapon training is no longer a feature.
 Swords, shortbows, and longbows have the elf keyword.
 Any game feature with the elf keyword can be used by an elf, and is considered proficient.
 This works similarly for other species keywords and game features.
 The Trance feature was removed for two reasons: 1) the 5eFP core rule system won't be responsible for people sleeping (or not sleeping!) only 4 hours instead of the amount of time recommended by health care professionals and providers, and 2) 5eFP games don't do long rests anyway.
 They do downtime rounds instead.
 To compensate for this change, the Fey Ancestry feature now allows elves to spend additional coin when paying for rest and repairs during a round of downtime.
 - Languages are reduced and simplified.
 All PCs now know common.
 Monsters that can speak, use a heavily accented common, and can speak their own language, which is called gibberish.
 The ranger can understand the gibberish of their favored enemies.
 Certain game features may grant the ability to understand gibberish.
 - Removed backgrounds.
 Backgrounds were more integral when they awarded skill proficiencies.
 Your class determines your starting proficiencies and will attempt to add other proficiencies that your background traditionally offers.
 This is designed to reduce system bloat and complexity.
 The Perks system (TBA) will help bring back background bonuses.
 All background features are getting a facelift and will be included as Perk options.